 It's the same thing with the debt that Ken Fisher wants us to laden ourselves with.
 If we go out and max out our credit cards buying all manner of goods and services until we reach our limits, according to Fisher, this will create an economic boom.
 According to his calculations, people in the U.S. have a total of $55 trillion in debt across all categories.
 He thinks we can easily support tripling that amount of debt without endangering the well-being of our society.

 Such thinking is dangerous because it is emblematic of a boom-time market.
 It squanders resources for tomorrow to enhance today.
 It also ignores the fact that the boom never lasts.
 The bill comes due, and the piper has to be paid.

-That's what we're seeing now with the subprime mortgage crisis -- which may soon be renamed, more simply, the mortgage crisis.
+That's what we're seeing now with the credit crunch.
 Many who were actually living out Ken Fisher's dream of highly leveraging themselves now find they cannot pay for the extravagances they mortgaged.
 Default, foreclosure, and bankruptcy are what awaits them, not fabulous wealth and social greatness.

 Foolish final thought